Monitoring Proxmox VE with Grafana Stack on LXC

 systemctl start prometheus-pve-exporter

-# Verify it's working
+# Verify it's actually running (not just "enabled")

 root@grafana-stack:~# systemctl status prometheus-pve-exporter.service